-Due to social distancing guidelines, group study rooms will be limited to 1person per room.
-Larger meeting spaces like the Fischbach Room, Krause Lounge, Conference Room, and Beta Classroom, are all unavailable for the Fall 2020 semester.
+Due to social distancing guidelines, group study rooms will be limited to one person per room.
+Larger meeting spaces like the Fischbach Room, Krause Lounge, Conference Room, and Beta Classroom, are all unavailable until further notice.

 The Libraries have an extensive online and print collection to support teaching, learning and research.
 Our Quick Search is a single-search box that provides a dynamic "one-stop" discovery and delivery service to the Libraries’ online and print collections.

 Our diverse online collections include a vast array of e-books, databases, online journals, audiovisual and other resources which are available on and off campus.
 Visit our library guides to learn about resources by topic.
 We will continue to build upon our extensive ebook collection – see our books, media, & more information.

 While the Library's collection is available, all of the stacks and shelving are closed to anyone who is not library staff.
 In addition, you will not be able to walk up to the service desk to check out material.
 To obtain any physical material from our unique physical collection, please request it to be checked-out via “Library to Go” during our open hours.
 This service allows for Rensselaer faculty, students and staff to request materials to be paged and placed on contactless self-serve hold location.
 For information about borrowing privileges, visit use the libraries.

 Materials can also be requested via Interlibrary Loan.

 The Libraries will not be accepting any gifts of books until further notice.

 The Institute Archives and Special Collections research room will be closed to all researchers until further notice.